An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Problem Formulation and Preliminary Results

-As we saw above, Algorithm \ref{alg:update} provides a simple update rule for generating optimal dual variables for the special case of cost functions $\rho_jg(t)$.
-Unfortunately, it quickly becomes intractable when one considers general heterogeneous cost functions $g_j(t)$.
-However, a closer look at the structure of Algorithm \ref{alg:update} shows that it is merely a dynamic programming update that starts from a dual solution, namely the optimal dual solution of the split instance, and moves backward to fit it into the dual of the original instance.
-This observation suggests that one can formulate the HGFC problem as an optimal control problem in which the Hamilton-Jacobi-Bellman (HJB) equation plays the role of Algorithm \ref{alg:update} above and tells us how to fit the dual variables as closely as possible to the dual of the HGFC problem.
-However, a major challenge here is that for the online HGFC problem, jobs can arrive over time.
+More precisely, a closer look at the structure of Algorithm \ref{alg:update} shows that it mimics a dynamic programming update that starts from a dual solution, namely the optimal dual solution of the split instance, and moves backward to fit it into the dual of the original HGFCS instance.
+This observation suggests that one can formulate the offline GFCS problem as an optimal control problem in which the Hamilton-Jacobi-Bellman (HJB) equation plays the role of Algorithm \ref{alg:update} above and tells us how to fit the dual variables as closely as possible to the dual of the offline GFCS problem.
+However, a major challenge here is that for the GFCS problem, jobs can arrive online over time.
 To overcome that, we use the insights obtained from Algorithm \ref{alg:update} to approximately determine the structure of the optimal $\beta$-curve.
 From the red discontinuous curve in the $\beta$-plot of Figure \ref{fig:alpha-beta}, it can be seen that the optimal $\beta$-plot has discontinuous jumps whenever a new job arrives in the system.
-To mimic that behavior in the general setting, we start to solve the offline optimal control problem, and, whenever a new job arrives, we simply update the state of the system and solve the new offline optimal control problem to update the variables.
-In that fashion, one only needs to iteratively solve \emph{offline} optimal control problems, as described in the next section.
+To mimic that behavior in the general setting, we proceed as follows.
+Upon arrival of a new job $n$ at time $r_n$, we may need to update the online schedule for future times $t\ge r_n$.
+However, since an online scheduler does not know anything about future job arrivals, we assume that the alive jobs at time $r_n$ are the only ones in the system, which are all available at the same time $r_n$.
+In other words, we consider an offline instance of GFCS with identical release times $r_n$, henceforth referred to as GFCS$(r_n)$.
+By solving GFCS$(r_n)$ using optimal control, we update the schedule for $t>r_n$.
+In this fashion, one only needs to iteratively solve offline optimal control problems with identical release times, as described in the next section.